 This statistic indicates the percent of long-term care patients that were prescribed antianxiety drugs.
 These medications are prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This is a measure of the percent of long-term care residents who are demonstrating depressive symptoms.
-Some experts argue that this is a reliable measure of quality of care.
+This datapoint is a measure of the percentage of long-term patients who are demonstrating symptoms of depression.
+Some believe this is a measure of quality of life.

 Appropriate Vaccine Usage

-This is the percentage of residents who have received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This metric is a measure of the percentage of long-term stay residents who have received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for seniors, making these types of vaccines indispensable.

 Residents Maintain Autonomy

-This is a measure of the percentage of long-term patients who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and using the bathroom.
+This is the percentage of patients who needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile